 People often say that Talalay is the superior latex.
 This is false and here's why.

 Dunlop latex foam was put to market in the 1950's.
-The goal was not to create natural foam, it was to create a longer lasting, better feeling product than other foams on the market.
+The goal was not to create natural foam, it was to create a longer-lasting, consistent feeling product than other foams on the market.

 Talalay latex foam was then invented.
 It felt better than Dunlop foam since it was softer, more durable and had a more consistent feel.
-To do this, 80% of the natural ingredients were replaced with synthetics.
+To do this, 50%+ of the natural ingredients were replaced with synthetic latex.
 Remember "natural" was of no concern back then, it was all about the properties of the foam.

 How do Latex Mattresses Compare to Spring Mattresses?